Skip to content

 • Exactly one of config_path / strings must be set.

-• The named embedding_model must be in the catalog with "purpose": "embedding".
+• Path B: the wire embedding_model must be in the catalog with "model_type": "embedding".

 • Path A: records_file must exist, parse, and be non-empty.